 Without a long, deep sleep, your body doesn’t fall into a state of REM so your calorie count stays the same.
 Sleeping to burn calories… seriously, where do we sign?

 Just one night of bad sleep can put your fat-busting hormones out of whack, but if you multiply this by an ongoing disrupted sleep pattern, you can see how easy it is to get into a cycle of your body thinking it’s hungry when it’s not.
 That’s when you get into a habit of overeating just to survive.

-Now this wouldn’t be so much of a problem if, when you felt hungry you ate something packed with nutrients and low in sugar, but this is rarely the case.
+Now this wouldn’t be so much of a problem if, when you felt hungry you ate something packed with nutrients and low in sugar (like a whole food breakfast smoothie instead of a bowl of Cheerios), but this is rarely the case.
 Combined with the foggy head that you get from lack of sleep; the imbalance of hormones leads your body to crave high sugar and high carb foods.
 You end up reaching for the biscuits, the processed snacks or anything which is going to get you through the afternoon, and you’re packing on the kilos before you know it.